JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 <!-- tabs:end -->

 Labels have another interesting use case too, and that's distributing a single Vinyl function call across all voices assigned to a label.
-This is a more advanced topic and best left to the dedicated [labels](Labels) page.
+This is a more advanced topic and the specific details are best left to the dedicated [labels](Labels) page.
+However, I would like to bring your attention to the fact that calling [`VinylStop()`](Stopping-Audio) using a label name will cause [`VinylStop()`](Stopping-Audio) to be called for each individual voice that's assigned to that label.
+This also applies to [`VinylFadeOut()`](Stopping-Audio), [`VinylLoopSet()`](Looping), and many other functions.
+The places where you can use a label instead of a voice, and how that behaves, are notated clearly in documentation.

 <!-- tabs:start -->